 In addition, the New York State Senate recently passed a bill designed to enact tougher penalties for reckless driving and create a new crime called Aggravated Reckless Driving.
 Sponsored by Senator Charles J. Fuschillo, Jr., the new legislation would include travelling 30+ mph above the speed limit while racing another vehicle as Aggravated Reckless Driving.
 Under the recently passed bill, Aggravated Reckless Driving would be a Class E felony.

-If you have been charged with New York VTL 1182 or any other NY traffic violation, call The Rosenblum Law Firm.
+If you have been charged with New York VTL 1182 or any other NY traffic violation, call Rosenblum Law.
 Our team of experienced and aggressive New York traffic lawyers can help you.
 Email or call 888-883-5529 for a free consultation.